ericrogler/Green-Book/Z022_Action_Plan_Day_1.md

 ### [Previous Chapter](Z021_Design_Systems_EdTech.html)

+***Two assumptions in place:***
-*Notice: This setup is designed for a year-long (or semester-long) class session taking place at a physical location for primary or secondary education.*
+1. *Designed for a year-long (or semester-long) class session taking place at a physical location for primary or secondary education.*
+2. *You have at least a few days to 1 week BEFORE class starts for preparation.*

 The very first day of a classroom setting.
 Depending on your timeframe, like if your entire curriculum is one day long, what you need prepared may change.

-*Ideally,* you'll have at least a few days to a week of preparation time to get ready for the class.
-If not, well, get what you can.
+If you only have a day or two beforehand to prepare, I'd focus on getting lesson plans, syllabus, and your basic supplies first before worrying about the other items.
+That way, when you do start teaching on day 1, you're not scrambling to figure out what to do and other items you can acquire/ask about when on break, throughout the day, and when other people come by.

 **Here are some things I'd like to have (and/or know) by day 1.** I'm focusing on the bare essentials over "nice to haves" to balance preparedness with minimal cost and effort, plus the ability to address many situations:
 - Facility access, like keys and scannable ID badge